Radhika Roy: 1984–2022: Co-Chairperson of NDTV

 In June 2019, the Securities and Exchange Board of India (SEBI) barred Radhika and Prannoy Roy from holding managerial or board positions in the company for a period of 2 years over alleged withholding of information in loan agreements.
 The order was appealed against and stayed by the Securities Appellate Tribunal (SAT).
 In December 2020, SEBI imposed a fine on the Roys worth ₹27 crore.
 SAT directed the Roys to deposit 50% of the sum as conditional to a second hearing.
 The company moved to the Supreme Court of India (SCI) which exempted them from the deposits.
 Justice Dhananjaya Y. Chandrachud remarked that it was "brash" for the tribunal to have demanded it.

-Doubts had also begun emerging by 2015 over how much control the Roys had over their company after it had become involved in a debt agreement with the billionaire Mukesh Ambani's conglomerate Reliance Industries following a series of loan transactions necessitated by the NDTV's downturn due to the global financial crisis.
+Doubts had also begun emerging by 2015 over how much control the Roys had over their company after it had become involved in a debt agreement with the billionaire Mukesh Ambani's conglomerate Reliance Industries following a series of loan transactions necessitated by the NDTV's downturn due to the Great Recession.
 In late 2019, the international news organisation Reporters sans frontières released a report, according to which, Radhika Roy directly held 16.32% of the stake in the company while her husband held 15.95% of the stake.
 The two held an additional 29.18% stake through a 50:50 holding company called RRPR Holding Pvt Ltd.

 In December 2022, Radhika and Prannoy Roy sold 27.26 per cent out of their 32.26 per cent shareholding in the news network to Adani Group, who till then had over a 37% stake in NDTV, making the conglomerate, the single largest shareholder with over 64.71 per cent stake.

 Public image and recognition

 Radhika Roy has a reputation of being a private person who stays away from fame and keeps a low profile.
 She has been described as being "quiet and behind the scenes."

 Roy along with her husband were awarded the Ernst & Young Entrepreneur of the Year Award for Information, Communication and Entertainment in 2003.
 In 2007, she was featured by the museum on broadcasting history, Paley Center for Media as one of 50 major women figures in the history of television and radio broadcasting.
 She was also listed in Fortune India's list of 50 most powerful woman in business in India.
 In its 2016 list, the magazine remarked that she remains on the list due to her "sheer staying power in the face of adversity" and because NDTV remained one of the most trusted news brands in the country.

+In 2023, Securities Appellate Tribunal overturned a 2020 order that held Radhika Roy guilty of insider trading which barred him from engaging in the securities market for two years.
+In addition, it also compelled him to pay money made through the alleged insider trading between 2006 and 2008.